FOSH-following-demand/Incubator/Weekly Report.md

+Brief summary of the progress made, learnings, and way forward in keywords by week

 #### Week1
 We have made a list of similar DIY incubator projects.
 In addition to this, Andre sent us several links to other incubator projects.